Loading NuWatt Energy...

 2026 Reality: The 30% federal tax credit (Section 25D) expired for homeowners December 31, 2025.
 All costs in this guide reflect $0 federal credit.
 Full details

 An 11.5 kW solar system in Fitchburg costs $32,775-$36,800 in 2026.
-In Unitil territory at $0.2833/kWh, with SMART income and net metering, the investment pays for itself in 8.5-10.5 years (or 6-7.5 years with SMART low-income rate).
+Unitil territory carries the highest electric rate in Massachusetts at $0.45/kWh, so each kilowatt-hour you offset is worth more — with SMART income and net metering, the investment pays for itself in just 4.8-5.8 years (or 4-5 years with the SMART low-income rate).

 Cost Range